ynigoreyes/devsight/content/blog/intro/index.md

 > Do you have professional experience or do you just like to talk like you're the s***?

 For the most part, yeah.
 I have a little bit of professional experience.
-I create web apps a lot and I worked for a small local start up, but that didn't go so well.
-No names, but I was just not feeling like I was growing in that company.
-I didn't like the culture a whole lot, and I really just applied because my friend works there and they said they needed help.
+I create web apps a lot and I worked for a small local start up here in Lubbock Texas.

 However, I am an incoming Microsoft Explore Intern in Redmond, Seattle.
 I got my offer sometime in early February.
 I'm really excited to learn about Azure and all the cool stuff that goes around in Microsoft.